-White is a bright and brilliant colour, but can cause headaches and in situations with extreme bright light, it can even cause blinding.
+White is a bright and brilliant colour but can cause headaches and in situations with extremely bright light, it can even cause blinding.

 Black is also classed as the colour of the unknown or the negative.
 It is formal, elegant, prestigious and professional.
 It’s also a naturally slimming colour and can make an area look much smaller when painted black.